Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **Domain.com** : licensed for all top-level and many country-level extensions
 - **Bluehost** : web hosting provider and WordPress partner, they offer free domain name registration when hosting a site with them
 - **GoDaddy** : major registrar offering many extensions and an easy-to-use interface for domain name management

+At domain registration, the registrant is required to provide accurate contact information, available publicly via WHOIS records.
+It is possible to use privacy services so the contact information do not show publicly.
+If no privacy service is used, the WHOIS records can be accessed with the `whois example.com` command.

 ## 5 Eyes (FVEY)